jovian34/baseball_bracket/README.md

-# baseball_bracket
+# baseball_bracket v0.1
-NCAA Division I Baseball Tournament Bracket Modeler by Carl James
+## NCAA Division I Baseball Tournament Bracket Modeler
+### by Carl James

+#### v0.1 release only partially tested

+This app is written in Python 3.7.1, but should run on Python 3.6.0 and later.
+Use of f-strings will prevent it from functioning unaltered on prior Python versions.

 This app web scrapes data from some college baseball ranking sites and processes the data in such a way as to attempt to emulate the